open-mmlab/mmsegmentation/docs/en/advanced_guides/transforms.md

 dict_keys(['img_path', 'seg_map_path', 'reduce_zero_label', 'seg_fields', 'gt_seg_map'])
 ```

-The data preparation pipeline and the dataset is decomposed.
+The data preparation pipeline and the dataset are decomposed.
 Usually a dataset
 defines how to process the annotations and a data pipeline defines all the steps to prepare a data dict.
 A pipeline consists of a sequence of operations.
-Each operation takes a dict as input and also output a dict for the next transform.
+Each operation takes a dict as input and also outputs a dict for the next transform.

 The operations are categorized into data loading, pre-processing, formatting and test-time augmentation.

-Here is an pipeline example for PSPNet.
+Here is a pipeline example for PSPNet.

 ```python
 crop_size = (512, 1024)